gvwilson/thirdbit/src/fiction/eimin/index.md

 the other three months later
 when merchants from the Salt Coast who were willing to risk the deep desert came through on their way to Coriandel.
-They brought dayglass, chocolate, silk, mace, coral, fine leather, and books.
+They brought eight kinds of salt, dayglass, chocolate, silk, coral, fine leather, and sometimes books.
 Looking at the tired faces below me,
 I wondered if anyone in this "caravan" could even read.